nipunarambukkanage/gpu_stable_fluids/docs/VALIDATION.md

 ## Resource and shader review

+The tracer smoke test should also show the GPU draw status as Indirect when enabled and Skipped when disabled.
+The indirect buffer must be storage-writable, indirect-readable, initialized for paused rendering, and refreshed before each enabled tracer draw.
+The two generic compute bullets below apply to the simulation-grid kernels; the indirect writer is intentionally a one-invocation scalar pass.

 - Every compute entry point uses `@compute @workgroup_size(16, 16, 1)`.
 - Every compute entry point guards global invocation IDs against width and height before loads/stores.
 - Divergence, pressure, and vorticity stage an 18 × 18 tile and synchronize with `workgroupBarrier()` before neighbor reads.